 Is January high season?

 If you are wondering if Thailand is crowded in January the answer is yes, this time of year is regarded as high season in Thailand.
-Visitors looking to escape the Northern Hemisphere weather or embrace the pleasant climate offered at this time of year, especially on Thai Beaches flock to the country in large numbers.
+Visitors looking to escape the Northern Hemisphere weather or embrace the less humid climate offered at this time of year, especially on Thai beaches flock to the country in large numbers.

 But what does this mean for you as a prospective traveller?
-Let’s delve into the pros and cons of a visit to Thailand in January.
+Let’s tackle pros and cons of a visit to Thailand in January and see.

 The Pros of a visit to Thailand in January

 Exploring Thailand in January certainly has its perks.
-The weather is typically less humid and slightly cooler, paving the way for comfortable sightseeing and beach lounging.
+The weather is typically less humid and slightly cooler, making for more comfortable sightseeing.
+There is less rain so more sunny days lounging at the beach.

 Events: The New Year’s Eve celebrations in Thailand are fabulous.
 If you arrive in Bangkok the first week of the month, you also have the pleasure of seeing what I consider some of the best Christmas decorations I have seen anywhere, even rivalling New York!

 Weather: Some of the lowest rainfall of the year across most of the country.
-This is a great time to visit Northern Thailand before the smokey season begins in February.
+This is a great time to visit Northern Thailand before the smokey season also known as burning season, begins in February.
 Humidity is lower than other times of year, making it more comfortable and a good choice for first-time visitors to South East Asia.

 National Parks: Outdoor activities such as hiking in the countries National Parks benefit from the pleasant temperatures and relatively dry conditions.
-Tracks are dry, making them easier to navigate.
+Tracks are usually free from mud, making them easier to navigate.

 The Cons of visiting Thailand in January